Here’s the dirt on what’s in our dirt

 French Breakfast Radish: another classic radish, the French Breakfast is long and skinny and boasts a white tip.

-Summer crops: what we’re growing at Highlands Farm in 2024 & 2025
+Summer crops: what we’re growing at Highlands Farm in 2026

-Hardneck garlic: We plant our garlic in November and over-winter outdoors.
+Hardneck & Softneck garlic: We plant our garlic in November and over-winter outdoors.
 By mid- June we harvest and set them to dry.
 Find these delicious, all-natural garlic at the market from July until we sell out!

 Jalapeños!
 The classic all-purpose hot pepper that scores 2,500 to 5,000 scoville units.